 High net worth divorces present special problems and challenges, especially in property division matters.
-At Tommalieh Law, our divorce attorneys are extensively experienced in handling high-asset and high-income divorces.
+At Tommalieh Law, our divorce attorneys in Orland Park are extensively experienced in handling high-asset and high-income divorces.
 We have dealt extensively with complex property division matters as well as asset protection and uncovering hidden assets.
 As experienced negotiators and litigators, we will advocate for your interests inside and outside of the courtroom.

 On this page

 Why Are High Net Worth Divorces More Complex?

 When a substantial marital estate is involved, the property division and divorce process become complex, with disputes arising at every stage.
 Most high net worth individuals have significant marital estates, which include business interests, real estate holding, complex trusts, international assets, retirement accounts, and investments.
 These high net worth assets complicate divorce proceedings, making property division a headache for everyone involved.

 When it comes to marital property division, Illinois is an equitable division state.
 Courts consider several factors, including employability, health, age, occupation, and income sources of each party when determining how the assets and property can be distributed equitably.
 According to Illinois law, marital property must be divided fairly and equitably, which means property division doesn’t have to be equal.

 Many factors that make high net worth divorces more complex, these include: